Main concerns of simple yoga (5)

 4 Support your posterior (hips and the ends of your thighs at your hips) seated firmly and support the ends of your shins as near as possible to your knees firmly in a position that’s as near to a completely developed cross-legged position as you can experience comfortably in your present physical condition.

-5 Stand your backbone upright and curved or leaned forward far enough to press your knees downward then align your shoulders, arms, hands and head with the position of your backbone as well as you can and hold those parts of your position still as long as the position is comfortable.
+5 Stand your backbone upright and curved or leaned forward far enough to press the ends of your shins at your knees downward then align your shoulders, arms, hands and head with the position of your backbone as well as you can and hold those parts of your position still as long as the position is comfortable.

-Each concern supports the following concerns and each successive concern helps to maintain the preceding concerns.
+Each concern supports the following concerns and each concern helps to maintain the preceding concerns.

 Intend to be the best person that you can be